 Prevention Magazine recommends keeping insurance statements and bills for at least three years, and doctors’ notes indefinitely.
 What don’t you need?
 Three or four copies of the same document, or brochures and advertisements that came alongside with the actual important paperwork.

 When it comes to managing medical paperwork, put in the extra time to do it right — you’ll be grateful later when you need to track down that six-month-old receipt.
 “Filing every health insurance claim in its proper place will make it easy to find when you need it and less stressful should a question about health insurance benefits arise,” Everyday Health notes.
 Having a good system in place frees you up to focus on what matters most, like your health and your relationships.
 If you or a loved one has been diagnosed with an advanced-stage illness, Fifth Season Financial may be able to help.
-Our Funds for Living and Giving (FLAG) program provides clients with a loan against their life insurance policy while preserving funds for beneficiaries to receive in the future.
+Our Funds for Living Program provides clients with a loan against their life insurance policy while preserving funds for beneficiaries to receive in the future.
 To learn more about the program, contact us today.